critmcdonald/agate-examples/docs/compute.md

 ## Rewrite date/time in another format

-I had a case where my Tableau did not understand the "native" datetime format (2017-08-26 22:00:00-05:00) that was exported to csv, so I had to create a new "pretty" date column (2017-08-26 22:00:00).
+I had a case where Tableau did not understand the "native" datetime format (2017-08-26 22:00:00-05:00) that was exported to csv, so I had to create a new "pretty" date column (2017-08-26 22:00:00).
 I had lots of challenges because I could not format both a time and date `.stftime()` from the `.date()` method, nor the `.time()` method.
 It would only understand it's own type.
 So, I created strings of the date and the time and then put them together.
 Since I was exporting, it didn't matter that it was text and not a true datetime object.:

 ``` python
   # create a tableau-friendly date